Standing water after the cycle

 What to conclude: Standing water confirms the dishwasher is not clearing water fast enough.
 The sound it makes during drain helps separate a blockage from a pump problem.

 This is the highest-payoff check on this code.
-A packed filter or debris in the sump slows draining enough to trip F9E1.
+A packed filter or debris in the sump slows draining enough to trip F9E1, and it costs nothing but a careful cleanup.

 Next move: If the dishwasher now drains normally, the restriction was at the filter or sump and you likely do not need parts.
 If the code returns or the tub still drains slowly, the blockage is likely farther down the drain path or the pump is not moving water well.

 What to conclude: A dirty filter is the most common cause.
-If cleaning it changes the sound or improves draining even a little, stay focused on the drain path before blaming electronics.
+If cleaning it changes the sound or improves draining even a little, stay focused on the drain path before blaming electronics or ordering a drain pump.

 A kinked or partially clogged dishwasher drain hose is the next most common cause, especially if the machine drains a little but not enough.